whoisYeshua/webpack-simple-boilerplate/README.md

 #### [Configurations](https://stylelint.io/user-guide/configure#extends)

+- [`stylelint-config-standard-scss`](https://www.npmjs.com/package/stylelint-config-standard-scss) - Turns on SCSS support & some SCSS rules.
+By default extends `stylelint-config-standard` and `stylelint-config-recommended-scss`. _(At the moment, it does not use the most modern version of `stylelint-config-standard`, so it goes before `stylelint-config-standard`, for the possibility of redefinition)_
 - [`stylelint-config-standard`](https://www.npmjs.com/package/stylelint-config-standard) - Turns on additional rules to enforce the common stylistic conventions found within a handful of CSS styleguides
 - [`stylelint-config-rational-order`](https://www.npmjs.com/package/stylelint-config-rational-order) - Config that sorts related property declarations by grouping together in the rational order
-- [`stylelint-config-prettier`](https://www.npmjs.com/package/stylelint-config-prettier) - Turns off all rules that are unnecessary or might conflict with Prettier.
+- [`stylelint-config-prettier`](https://www.npmjs.com/package/stylelint-config-prettier) - Turns off all rules that are unnecessary or might conflict with Prettier. _Enabled with [`stylelint-prettier`](https://www.npmjs.com/package/stylelint-prettier)_

 #### [Plugins](https://stylelint.io/user-guide/configure#plugins)

-- [`stylelint-scss`](https://www.npmjs.com/package/stylelint-scss) - is a collection of SCSS specific linting rules
-- [`stylelint-order`](https://www.npmjs.com/package/stylelint-order) - is a plugin pack of order-related linting rules
+- [`stylelint-order`](https://www.npmjs.com/package/stylelint-order) - is a plugin pack of order-related linting rules. _Enabled with [`stylelint-config-rational-order`](https://www.npmjs.com/package/stylelint-config-rational-order)_
 - [`stylelint-prettier`](https://www.npmjs.com/package/stylelint-prettier) - Runs Prettier as a Stylelint rule and reports differences as individual Stylelint issues.

-## Requirements
+## ⚠️ Requirements ⚠️

 Since some Webpack plugins supported `Node.js` version > `14.15`, you need [`16`](https://nodejs.org/en/) and higher to prepare for future changes.

-## Installation
+## ⏬ Installation

 1. Clone or download the repo
 2. Browse the downloaded directory